QuantEcon/lecture-python-programming/source/rst/python_oop.rst

 For our next example, let's write a simple class to implement the Solow growth model.

-The Solow growth model is a neoclassical growth model where the amount of capital stock per capita :math:`k_t` evolves according to the rule
+The Solow growth model is a neoclassical growth model in which the per capita capital stock :math:`k_t` evolves according to the rule

 .. math::
     :label: solow_lom